Are abortion bans affecting where students will go to college? - NewsBreak

 “It’s almost reminiscent like the past kind of taxation without representation because you have so many who believe they should have this right but are saying it’s not going to be given to me as a college student, so I must really worry about this effecting my decision where I go to school or which states,” she continued.

-Marshall says that the Supreme Court is too antiquated to make decisions on a young woman’s reproductive health.NASA releases first color photos from James Webb Space Telescope
+Marshall says that the Supreme Court is too antiquated to make decisions on a young woman’s reproductive health.Alabama closes bond deal to build mega-prisons

 “Young people are the future,” she told News 19.
 “It’s really disheartening.
 Our voice needs to be amplified for more people to hear from us.”